-Students enrolling in ODL courses are required to follow the textbook ordering information provided in the syllabus and Getting Started module of the course.
-Do not attempt to order your textbook access codes from other sources.
 Courses that require paid codes to access online materials require that special arrangements are made to provide extended material access periods in the event that a course extension is needed.
 Special ISBN's have been created in these cases.
+Do not attempt to order your textbook access codes from other sources.
+Students enrolling in ODL courses are required to follow the textbook ordering information provided in the syllabus and Getting Started module of the Moodle course.